Cooloola Underwater Biodiversity Assessment (CUBA)

 Tide Times with Underwater Creature ID photos

-2018 Tide times for the Great Sandy Straits featuring Josh’s marine species will be distributed at the presentations and festivals.
+2018 Tide times for the Great Sandy Straits featuring Josh’s marine species were distributed at the shops, presentations and festivals.

 A second component of the CUBA project is to support 2 Coastcare volunteer’s efforts in GSS marine debris cleanup, by providing them with safety gloves and high vis shirts; and materials for them to design and construct a weatherproof outdoors marine debris display suitable for festivals.